Skip to main content

 The 10 dishes that define Córdoba's cuisine: from iconic salmorejo and slow-braised oxtail to honey-glazed aubergines, Moorish spiced meat, and local wines.

+The wine in the glass here is almost certainly Montilla-Moriles rather than Rioja: a fortification-free fino or amontillado from the chalky slopes south of town that pairs with local food in a way that imported wine simply doesn't.
 The Moorish inheritance is still present in the kitchen in a way you don't find further north.
 Cumin and coriander appear in pork marinades.
 Honey and almonds turn up in savoury contexts.
-The almond purée called mazamorra cordobesa predates the arrival of tomatoes from the Americas — it is, in effect, the recipe that eventually became salmorejo once New World tomatoes appeared in 16th-century Andalusia.
+Mazamorra cordobesa predates the arrival of tomatoes from the Americas and is, in effect, the recipe that eventually became salmorejo once New World tomatoes appeared in 16th-century Andalusia.

 Summer changes everything.
 From June through September, when Andalusian tomatoes reach their peak, cold soups dominate: salmorejo at every table, gazpacho in pitchers, the occasional glass of white gazpacho made with grapes.
 Eat the same dishes in January and you will understand why they belong to the hot months.